makerdao/dss-conduits/README.md

 The Conduit is a smart contract that facilitates the deployment of funds to yield bearing strategies as part of the DSS Allocator System.
 The Conduit has a standard interface, defined in the `dss-allocator` repo [here](https://github.com/makerdao/dss-allocator/blob/dev/src/interfaces/IAllocatorConduit.sol).
 There are intended to be many Conduit implementations, each with a different use case.
 All Conduits can be found in the `src` directory.

+For technical documentation and further information on specific Conduits, please see the [wiki](https://github.com/makerdao/dss-conduits/wiki/Arranger-Conduit).

 ## Upgradeability

 Since Conduits will likely require maintenance as their desired usage evolves, they will be upgradeable contracts, using [`upgradeable-proxy`](https://github.com/marsfoundation/upgradeable-proxy) for upgradeable logic.
 This is a non-transparent proxy contract that gives upgrade rights to the PauseProxy.